JesselyEnriquez/climateJustice/README.md

-# climateJustice
+# Climate Justice
-Using the SEPHER dataset to account for the financial vulnerability associated with the housing market due to environmental and social economical risk factors.
+Using the SEPHER dataset to identify other areas where climate gentrification is happening or could happen in the future, as well as to diagnose other relationships between housing and race, income, and climate impacts.